Every Fall TV season brings about a new round of series premieres for viewer consideration.

 Dumb & Dumber To was a rehash of the original — the filmmakers literally reminded viewers of that during the movie’s end credits, juxtaposing similar scenes between the original and the sequel.

-Besides a very brief moment of giddiness when seeing Harry and Lloyd on screen again, the humor and silliness of the original was gone.
+Besides a very brief moment of giddiness when seeing Harry and Lloyd on screen again, the humor and silliness of the original were gone.
 All that remained was a depressing imitation.

 One more example…